eggenm/crop_model_analysis/README.md

 ***weather_summary.R***: This file encapsulates reading weather data and creating monthly aggregated statistics.
 It is used by millet_factors.R to make the master list of yield influencing factors.
 The collect_weather_inputs() function relies on per zone csv input files named 'XXXX_weather_from_python.csv' to create a datatable of month_weather_summary used by other routines.

+***yield_resampling_functions.R***: This is a set of functions used in the production of figures for the draft publication.
+It has methods for taking the median yearly value from all planting dates used at a field(soil_id).
+It has a method for resampling these yield observations based on soil textures found for a particular zone.
+Another method takes the set of high rainfall yield observations and low rainfall yield observations and creating a dataset of resampled observations for each of those.
+All of these assume some set of yieldobservations are supplied to the function.